 Tokyo – The Travel Sisters

-Tokyo is a great destination any time of the year, but I think that April is the best time to visit Tokyo thanks to the pleasant weather and Japan’s celebrated cherry blossoms.
+Japan is awesome.
+From gorgeous islands to bustling cities, it has everything you want for an adventure at any time of the year!
+However, I think that Tokyo is one of the best holiday destinations in April thanks to the pleasant weather and Japan’s celebrated cherry blossoms.
 During the winter, Tokyo can be cold but by April the temperature starts to warm up, making it easier and more enjoyable to walk around and enjoy everything that Tokyo has to offer.

 Highlights include Shibuya Crossing (the world’s largest and most famous intersection), the fish market with its famous tuna auction and people watching at Yoyogi Park and the surrounding Harajuku area.